 - Web hosting

 - Payment gateway fees

-The free version of both platforms should be sufficient for online shops.
+The free version of both platforms should be sufficient for an eCommerce site.

 Despite excelling in different areas, both WooCommerce and Magento are extremely reliable platforms.
 When deciding which to choose, you will need to have your specific requirements in mind.